Implementing AI in Financial Audits

 Jimmy Bowles, CPA, CIA, CISA, is a senior audit manager at LBMC.

-As we navigate an environment with rapidly changing technological advancements, the audit world will need to integrate artificial intelligence (AI) into its approach to enhance accuracy, efficiency and insight.
+As we navigate an environment with rapidly changing technological advancements, the audit profession is actively integrating artificial intelligence (AI) into audit methodologies to enhance accuracy, efficiency, and insight — while maintaining professional judgment, skepticism, and compliance with audit standards.
 AI will be used as another tool by auditors as it will increase the ability to automate data analysis, detect anomalies and provide predictive insights.
 To make sure that auditors can successfully implement AI into their process, there will need to be policies, procedures and rules set into place.
 The following steps will guide firms to a successful implementation of AI.

 8 Steps to a Successful AI Implementation